Compiled Basic Game Guide

 When moving from the water space to the adjacent land space, your Zettian Guard must count 2 spaces.

-1. Example 8 shows how to move a double-space figure.
-A double-space figure does not have to stop when it moves over one water space between two land spaces, but it does have to stop when it moves onto two adjacent same-level water spaces.
+1. A double-space figure does not have to stop when it moves over one water space between two land spaces, but it does have to stop if it moves onto two adjacent same-level water spaces.
 Note: A double-space figure with its leading half on a water space, cannot move to another water space on a different level, because it cannot end its movement on uneven terrain.
+Example 8 shows how to move a double-space figure.

 EXAMPLE 8EXAMPLE 8: Moving double-space figures